From Prague to Berlin: 5 Best Ways to Get There

 5. From Prague to Berlin by Plane

 There are no direct flights between Prague and Berlin, so any flight you board will require a change in Vienna or Munich.
-This means that you'll end up flying a total of about three hours—when you add airport waiting times, that's about the same time it would take you to drive or take a train to Berlin.
+This means that you'll end up flying a total of about three hours-when you add airport waiting times, it would actually take longer to fly between the two cities than it would take you to drive or take a train to Berlin.

 Flying makes sense if you choose a longer stopover in the connecting city and use that time for some exploring.
 Vienna is famous for being Mozart's home base for much of his life, and Munich has some of the most impressive Baroque and Rococo architecture you'll find in Germany.
 Book a flight with a layover of five to six hours, and you can dash into the city for a quick self-guided tour of the most impressive sights.